 - New operating systems supported.
-See Table 1 on page 7 for details. - Support for yum/zypper integration. - New cable data collection tool (AOC Health Monitoring via PM). - Support for libfabric OFI Version 1.6.2. - Support for Sandia\ OpenSHMEM 1.4.2. - Support for NVIDIA\ CUDA\ 9.2 and 10. - Accelerated IPoFabric (AIP) performance improvement for IP routing and general use of IPoIB over Intel® Omni-Path Fabrics. - Support for AIP provides improved performance for running IPoIB in datagram mode on Intel® Omni-Path fabrics.
-See the Intel® Omni-Path IP and LNet Router Design Guide and Intel® Omni-Path Fabric Performance Tuning User Guide for more details.

-Support for Intel® Parallel Studio XE 2019.
+See Table 1 on page 7 for details. - Support for yum/zypper integration. - Support for libfabric OFI Version 1.6.2. - Support for Sandia OpenSHMEM 1.4.2. - Support for NVIDIA CUDA 9.2 and 10. - Accelerated IPoFabric (AIP) performance improvement for IP routing and general use of IPoIB over Intel® Omni-Path Fabrics. - Support for AIP provides improved performance for running IPoIB in datagram mode on Intel® Omni-Path fabrics.
+Note that AIP is on by default and requires additional tuning.
+See the Intel® Omni-Path IP and LNet Router Design Guide and Intel® Omni-Path Fabric Performance Tuning User Guide for more details. - Support for Intel® Parallel Studio XE 2019.